Engrima18/Volatility_in_the_Cryptosphere/README.md

 >- GARCH(1, 1)
 >- t-student GARCH(1, 1)

-Then we compare the results of our models select the one with minimum DIC.
+Then we compare the results of our models and select the one with minimum DIC.

 | <!-- -->    | <!-- -->    |
 |-------------|-------------|